Prince Harry and Meghan Markle Just Stepped Out With Their Royal Baby Boy in Their First Public Appearance

 Markle and Prince Harry’s approach differs slightly from that of Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge, who participated in public photo ops directly following the births of Prince George of Cambridge, Princess Charlotte of Cambridge, and Prince Louis of Cambridge just outside of the Lindo Wing of St. Mary’s Hospital in London, where Middleton delivered each of her newborns.

 Markle and Prince Harry’s new baby is seventh in line to the throne and will likely not take on the same prince titles as his cousins.
-In any case, this is just the start of celebrating their growing family.
+In any case, this is just the start of celebrations for the growing family.